huangc28/darkpanda-flutter/README.md

 - []Click on edit address, there should be an default address showing on address input box.
 - []`inquiry_chatroom` need to fix `InquiryDetailDialog`
 - []Cancel service in chatroom, all functions in the chatroom should be locked.
+- []In service chatroom, click on `UpdatedInqiuryBubble` should display service detail popup.
+- [x]Service 過期 chatroom 不會有通知.
+- [x]Direct match still has duplicated girl.
+- [] In historical records, Expired service should display `已過期` instead of `已完成`

 ### FCM integration on picking up inquiry